There is a dark mode button on the bottom right

 Those thoughts swallowed me.
 It was as if I had met a dead end.

-A burst of light burned my vision.
-As soon as my eyes adjusted, I saw Panther eject a blue flame from her hands.
+A burst of light momentarily flared my vision.
+As soon as my eyes adjusted, I saw Puma eject a blue flame from her hands.
 Flicking one hand down, the flame was thrown out, creating a long line of fire reminiscent of a whip.
-She cracked it at the closest officer, burning away three layers of clothing and searing an ugly mark onto his skin.
+She lashed out at the closest officer and cracked her whip in her direction.
+He screamed in agony as the fire instantly burned away three layers of clothing and searing an ugly mark onto his skin.

 I looked around for better cover, but nothing else came into sight.
 As I was panicking, my eyes met with Fox who was hiding behind the left corner.
 He pointed his gun behind him, “Get in the back.”
 There was no time to hesitate.
 I lowered my body towards the ground and sprinted towards him.
 Bullets whizzed over my head; if I did not lower myself then, I would have died.
 I imagined the bullets penetrating my body, tearing through my flesh, and leaving it a bloodied mess as my life leaked out onto the floor around me.
 The thought of dying nauseated me.

 Fox ushered me toward a dark green door with a backlit exit sign.
 Behind it was a narrow alleyway occupied by the 13 surviving hostages; most of them were unscathed.
-Only three of them had bullet wounds on their right or left arms.
+Only three of them had bullet wounds on their limbs.

 A boom resonated from the building, scattering dust and debris, as I was forced onto my knees.
 Ringing reverberated in my ears.
 I shook my head, scrabbling to find my balance among the grit and rocks that bit into my palms.
 Dark figures cut through the smoke screen and clambered over the demolished portion of the bank wall.
 On the same wall, a familiar figure ran out of the still-standing doorway.
 It was none other than Rabbit.